 This is a review of our Jewish Heritage tour in Trieste by a participant on the tour.
 It has been translated from German and abridged.

-The guide Annalisa speaks very good English, as well as German.
+Touring Trieste was one of our best touring experiences ever!
+Our guide Annalisa speaks very good English, as well as German.
 She is a member of the Trieste community, and has an extensive education.
 She did her PhD at De Magris about a German-Lithuanian-Russian Jew, and has had her work published.

 I get the feeling that she works mainly with Americans who find Trieste very charming and complex.
 Her style is lively and exciting, nothing like a teacher recounting facts.
 I was very impressed by her.
 The standard tour includes the synagogue (which might be the largest in Europe after udapest), the Jewish Museum, the former ghetto, the antiquarian bookshop of the Umberto Saba, the Jewish cemetery, and the Risiera San Saba.